OSGeo/OSGeoLive-doc/en/quickstart/gdal_quickstart.rst

 ============

 For this process we assume that HYP_50M_SR_W.tif has been properly created with bounds.
-As we saw befor with gdainfo no coordinate system  was set.
+As we saw before with gdainfo no coordinate system  was set.
 So we assign WGS84 as coordinate system to the image in the first step.

 ::